-The topic of ultrasonic effect on microbial biofilms deserves special attention.
-Biofilms are formed by communities of microorganisms attached to a solid substrate.
-They can appear on any moist non-sterile surface (on teeth and dental implants, on wounds, on medical instruments, etc.), and lead to multiple problems, including health problems of pathogenesis and persistence of nosocomial infections (Costerton 1999).
-For this reason, it is very important to find a way to remove the biofilms without damaging the surrounding surfaces.
-Since ultrasound is able not only to inactivate planktonic bacteria, but also to deagglomerate bacterial flocs via physical, mechanical and chemical action of acoustic cavitation described above (Joyce 2003), application of this method promises to make this treatment effective against bacterial biofilms (Erriu 2014, VYAS 2019).
+The topic of the ultrasonic effect on microbial biofilms deserves special attention.
+Biofilms are formed when communities of microorganisms attach to a solid substrate.
+They can appear on any moist non-sterile surface (such as teeth and dental implants, wounds, medical instruments, etc.) and cause detrimental health effects like pathogenesis and persistence of nosocomial infections (Costerton 1999).
+Therefore, it is critical to find a way to remove the biofilms without damaging the surrounding surfaces.
+Since US can both inactivate planktonic bacteria and deagglomerate bacterial flocs via physical, mechanical, and chemical action of acoustic cavitation (Joyce 2003), it may provide an effective treatment against bacterial biofilms (Erriu 2014, Vyas 2019).

-However, the effect of sonication on biofilms is not entirely unambiguous.
-On the one hand, the ability of ultrasound to remove bacterial cells from the surface is fully recognized and is used in many areas.
-This effect is associated with the mechanical destruction of the biofilm extracellular matrix, as well as with the destruction of the cells themselves, under the effect of low-frequency (40-100 kHz) ultrasonic cavitation of high intensity (>10 W/cm2) (Bigelow 2009, Kirzhner 2009, Erriu 2014).
-On the other hand, low-frequency ultrasonic radiation of low intensity (≤2 W/cm2) stimulates the metabolism of bacteria.
-The increased transport of oxygen and nutrients to deeper layers of the biofilm caused by sonication leads to further formation of a biofilm which becomes more stable and more firmly attached to the surface (Pitt 2003, Erriu 2014).
-A detailed review of the literature on the effect of ultrasound on bacterial biofilm is presented in the works of Erriu (Erriu 2014) and Vyas (Vyas 2019), where the mechanism of ultrasonic action on a biofilm is analyzed and the parameters affecting biofilm removal by US are considered.
+However, the effect of sonication on biofilms is not entirely clear.
+US's ability to remove bacterial cells from the surface is widely recognized and used in many areas.
+This effect is associated with the mechanical destruction of the extracellular biofilm matrix, as well as with the destruction of the cells themselves, under low-frequency (40-100 kHz) and high intensity (>10 W/cm2) ultrasonic cavitation conditions (Bigelow 2009; Kirzhner 2009; Erriu 2014).
+However, low-frequency, low-intensity ultrasonic radiation (≤2 W/cm2) stimulates bacterial metabolism.
+In this scenario, sonication causes increased transport of oxygen and nutrients into deeper biofilm layers, leading to further biofilm formation that becomes more stable and more firmly attached to the surface (Pitt 2003; Erriu 2014).
+A detailed review of the effect of US on bacterial biofilm is presented in Erriu (2014), and Vyas (Vyas 2019), where the US mechanism of action on the biofilm is analyzed, and the parameters affecting biofilm removal by US are considered.

-2. Amplification of antibacterial drug effect on bacteria by ultrasound.
+2. Augmenting antibacterial drug effect on bacteria by ultrasound.

-a.
+2.a.
 Synergistic effect of ultrasound and antibiotics on planktonic bacteria

-In addition to the direct bactericidal effect of ultrasound on cells, ultrasonic treatment is very promising for enhancing the action of antibacterial drugs on bacteria.
-The synergistic effect of low-intensity ultrasound and antibiotics was first demonstrated by Pitt et al. (Pitt 1994).
-The use of low frequency (67 kHz) ultrasound at subinhibitory levels (0.3 W/cm2) increased the bactericidal activity of gentamicin against planktonic cultures of Gram-negative P. aeruginosa and E. coli (Pitt 1994).
-This effect was later confirmed by Rediske et al. (Rediske 1998), who studied the combination of low-frequency (70 kHz) sonication at a harmless to microorganisms intensity rate (3 W/cm2) with antibiotics of aminoglycoside (gentamicin, streptomycin and kanamycin), tetracycline (tetracycline), and penicillin (ampicillin) groups.
-The results of this study show, that the combination of antibiotics and ultrasound can significantly increase the effeciecy of the tested antibiotics against both Gram-negative (Enterobacter aerogenes, Serratia marcescens, and Salmonella derby) and Gram-positive (Streptococcus mitis and Staphylococcus epidermidis) microorganisms.
-Later, several research groups successfully applied this synergistic effect on a variety of antibiotics against different bacteria (AM Rediske 2002, Zhu 2014, SI-FENG SHI 2013, Runyan 2006, Selan 2019, Williams 1997).
-Review of Cai summarizes the effect of antibiotics in combination with LFU on planktonic bacteria ( Cai 2017; Yu 2012).
+In addition to the direct bactericidal effect of US on cells, US treatment enhances the action of antibacterial drugs.
+Pitt et al. (1994) first demonstrated the synergistic effect of low-intensity US and antibiotics.
+Low-frequency US (67 kHz), used at subinhibitory levels (0.3 W/cm2), increased gentamicin bactericidal activity on planktonic cultures of Gram-negative P. aeruginosa and E. coli (Pitt et al. 1994).
+This effect was later confirmed by Rediske et al. (1998), who studied the combination of a low-frequency (70 kHz) sonication at a non-toxic intensity rate (3 W/cm2) with antibiotics belonging to the aminoglycoside (gentamicin, streptomycin, and kanamycin), tetracycline (tetracycline), and penicillin (ampicillin) families.
+Their study shows that the combination of antibiotics and ultrasound can significantly increase antibiotic efficacy against both Gram-negative (Enterobacter aerogenes, Serratia marcescens, and Salmonella derby) and Gram-positive (Streptococcus mitis and Staphylococcus epidermidis) microorganisms.
+Several research groups have successfully reproduced this synergistic effect using various antibiotics against different bacteria (Williams 1997; Rediske 2002; Runyan 2006; Si-Feng Shi 2013; Zhu 2014; Selan 2019).
+The review by Cai summarizes the effect of antibiotics in combination with LFU on planktonic bacteria (Yu 2012; Cai 2017;).